Expertise

 Finally, unlike BIRT and Pentaho, Jasper requires that you compile reports prior to running them.
 This means that report developers must have the entire Java SDK installed.
 Compilation also adds an extra step to the process of deploying reports.

-Strengths and Weaknesses of Jasper iReport Designer
+Strengths and Weaknesses

 Strengths

 • Has excellent out-of-the box data connectivity.
-Jasper iReport and JasperReports Server both include many database drivers that BIRT report developers would be required to track down and install.
+JSS and JasperReports Server both include many database drivers that BIRT report developers would be required to track down and install.
 Jasper also supports more data sources through the user interface, instead of requiring the report developer to use the scriptable data source adapter.

 • Can create “newspaper layouts” reports with of multiple columns, side-by-side on the page.
 Neither BIRT nor Pentaho can do this.